python/cpython/Doc/distutils/extending.rst

 should be copied into packages in addition to :file:`.py` files as a convenience.

-Most distutils command implementations are subclasses of the :class:`Command` class from :mod:`distutils.cmd`.
+Most distutils command implementations are subclasses of the :class:`distutils.cmd.Command` class.
 New commands may directly inherit from :class:`Command`, while replacements often derive from :class:`Command` indirectly, directly subclassing the command they are replacing.
 Commands are required to derive from :class:`Command`.